Top Japan adviser blasts visit by IOC's Bach as COVID curbs expand | Politics

 "We had said over and over 'What kind of message will the Olympics send to the public?'"
 Omi, the immunologist who chairs the government's coronavirus advisory panel that approved the emergency plan, said in a parliamentary session.
 "We're asking people to work from home more.
 If (IOC) President Bach needs to give a speech (for the Paralympics), why couldn't he do it remotely?
 Why does he have to bother coming all the way here?"
 Omi said, drawing applause from a few lawmakers.

-"Maintaining the health system is the top priority to protect the lives of citizens," Prime Minister Yoshihide Suga said.
+"Maintaining the health system is the top priority to protect the lives of citizens," Suga said.
 With hospital beds filled to or nearing capacity, many people have been forced to convalesce at home with some dying before they can get treatment.

 ALSO READ